yss1235-why/pi-lottery-admin/README.md

 ### **Prerequisites**
 - Node.js 18+ and npm 8+
 - Firebase project with Authentication and Firestore
-- Pi Network developer account and API key
+- **PRODUCTION Pi Network developer account** and API key
+- **Real Pi wallet** with sufficient balance for testing
-- Basic understanding of React and Firebase
+- Understanding of cryptocurrency and gambling risks

 ### **Installation**
 ```bash